ericayhayes/georeferencingtutorial/georeferenceMaps.md

 Once you choose to share with Everyone, you will be able to click "Embed in Website" to get HTML code for embedding your map on other other web platforms.

 {% include figure.html filename="images/arcgis_embed.png" caption="ArcGIS Online Embed HTML code" %}

+## Step 6: Load your georeferenced map into ArcGIS Online's web applications

 12. You can also select ‘Create a Web App’ to load your georeferenced map into one of ArcGIS Online’s applications, such as Esri's Story Maps.